3LENDERMAN/Arduino_Robot_Vehicle/README.md

 - 3× Infrared sensor (for detecting close-up objects within 6 cm)
 - Mini breadboard ZY-25 (for infrared sensors)
 - 9V battery with connector (some motor drivers may not provide enough power for both the Arduino and motors)

+- You will also need screws for rotary wheel,
+- Hot glue gun to connect components to laminate board (or small screws),
+- Black electritian tape for edges and
+- Rubber tube to isolate soldered areas.

 ## **Common Troubleshooting Issues**